square-computersetup/square-computersetup.github.io/_pages/tidal.md

 * If you’re unable to access Go/TidalHelp, please join the #tidal-help Slack channel.

 ## Delayed Laptops
+If you have received your Square laptop, __DO NOT TURN IT ON until May 3rd__ (but charging the battery is okay).

 With the lingering effects of the pandemic, there may be a delay in getting a laptop to you before your start date.

 If you have __NOT__ received your Square laptop, we will have a __required__ IT onboarding session via Google Meet to assist you.
 You will receive an invitation to this session at your Tidal.com email account.